Note that Virtual Brokers was acquired by CI Financial, and is now CI Direct Trading.

 Questrade is known for its bare-bones fee structure, and that is another significant reason it is my top pick for the best discount broker in Canada.
 It does not charge any account maintenance fees and minimums.

-There is also a foreign exchange fee for converting your Canadian dollars into whichever currency necessary to facilitate foreign stock trading.
+There is also a foreign exchange fee for converting your Canadian dollars into whichever currency is necessary to facilitate foreign stock trading.

 Besides the account fees, here is a look at the trading fees you can expect to pay with Questrade: